Moles, gophers and groundhogs invading your backyard can be an absolute nightmare.

 Firearm use is frowned up on some towns.
 In those places, suppressed air rifle is the key to quiet pest removal.
 This .17-caliber air rifle will allow you to be the backyard sniper of gophers and other destructive critters.
 Best of all, you can order this handy air gun right through the mail from online retailers like Amazon.com.
 Remember, this isn't your pellet gun from back when you were a kid.
 This will make for an adequate animal control tool.
 Leave the BB gun in the house and use a real air rifle for smaller animals.

 When less is more, the .410 shotshell is perfect.
 For backyards where you can get away with a little noise, the Henry lever-action .410 shotgun offers quick shots for critter control.
 Buckshot and slug loads are available for hunting larger animals.

-Before eliminating any backyard pests, check with local and federal game laws.
+Before taking care of any backyard pest control with guns, check with local and federal game laws.
 Some may be considered game animals.
 There might be small-game hunting seasons in your area for the pests you are after or specific firearm discharge laws you don't want to break.
-Check the laws and stay legal.
+Check the regulations and stay legal.